-- Treatment is most effective when initiated early. - The effects of concussion can interfere with an individual's ability to learn or to function well at work. - Return to education/work needs to be graduated and work activities altered to reflect the level of function.
-This should be guided by a healthcare professional (e.g. Doctor, Physiotherapist or Occupational Therapist) experienced in ongoing concussion management. - Typical management includes physical and cognitive rest for 24-48 hours (including reduced electronic screen use), prior to initiating a graduated programme of progressive physical and cognitive activity. - Strong evidence supports the benefits of aerobic exercise at a level that does not worsen symptoms during the activity as an early intervention treatment within a recovery plan. - Return to competitive sport must only occur after progressive physical activity (see later stage explanation) and return to education/work and social activities. - Where symptoms are prolonged (e.g. >4 weeks) or graduated activity has not been tolerated, the person must have further evaluation by a medical professional (doctor) to review the diagnosis.
-You should ensure the person has registered with ACC for support. - The medical professional (doctor) may refer the person to ACC concussion services if they meet certain criteria.
+- Treatment is most effective when initiated early. - The effects of concussion can interfere with an individual's ability to learn or to function well at work. - Return to education/work needs to be graduated, and work activities altered to reflect the level of function.
+This should be guided by a health practitioner experienced in ongoing concussion management. - Typical management includes physical and cognitive rest for 24-48 hours (including reduced electronic screen use), prior to initiating a graduated programme of progressive physical and cognitive activity. - Strong evidence supports the benefits of aerobic exercise at a level that does not worsen symptoms during the activity as an early intervention treatment within a recovery plan. - Return to competitive sport must only occur after progressive physical activity (see later stage explanation) and return to education/work and social activities. - Where symptoms are prolonged (e.g. >4 weeks) or graduated activity has not been tolerated, the person needs to be referred to a health practitioner that can review the diagnosis, taking into consideration the potential traumatic and non-traumatic causes for ongoing symptoms (e.g a doctor, sports and exercise physician, neuropsychologist, specialist physiotherapist, nurse practitioner).
+You should ensure the person has registered with ACC for support. - The health practitioner may refer the person to ACC concussion services if they meet certain criteria.
 This is a service that offers comprehensive support (specialist Physiotherapy, Occupational Therapy, Neuropsychologist) to guide symptom management and return to activity.